apache/arrow/docs/source/format/Flight.rst

    ``RetryInfo.progress`` may be set.
 It represents progress of the query.
 If it's set, the value must be in ``[0.0, 1.0]``.
-The value must not be monotonic or nondecreasing.
-A server may respond by only updating the ``RetryInfo.progress`` value though it shouldn't spam the client with updates.
+The value is not necessarily monotonic or nondecreasing.
+A server may respond by only updating the ``RetryInfo.progress`` value, though it shouldn't spam the client with updates.

    ``RetryInfo.timestamp`` is the expiration time for this